-Allowing the child to participate in some household chores and decisions and letting them make small personal decisions is a way to encourage them to be more independent and self-sufficient.
+Allowing the child to participate in some household chores and decisions.
+Letting them make small personal decisions is a way to encourage them to be more independent and self-sufficient.

-In this way, they will feel that their participation is important and necessary and, therefore, their self-confidence and personal security will be strengthened.
+In this way, they will feel that their participation is essential and necessary, and, therefore, their self-confidence and personal security will be strengthened.

-You do not need big actions, you can ask him to help you set the table, take out the trash, dry the dishes or feed the pet.
+You do not need significant actions; you can ask him to help you set the table, take out the trash, dry the dishes, or feed the pet.

 Encourage Their Responsibility

 Let them make decisions regarding daily habits.
-For example, they can help you prepare food or cook their own healthy plate, help you dry the dishes, set the table, pick up the dishes, tie your shoes, ride my bike, prepare the dessert, etc.
+For example; they can help you prepare food or cook their healthy plate, help you dry the dishes, set the table, pick up the dishes, tie your shoes, ride my bike, prepare the dessert, etc.

-It is important that we let them face these tasks.
-Always bearing in mind that they must be adequate to their abilities and that we must mark the limits of their choice possibilities.
+We must let them face these tasks.
+They are always bearing in mind that they must be adequate to their abilities and that we must mark the limits of their choice possibilities.

-For example, you indicate that they can help or prepare food or prepare the table, one of the two things.
-With these small responsibilities is more than enough for the child to strengthen their self-esteem.
+For example, you indicate that they can help or prepare food or prepare the table.
+One of the two things, and with these small responsibilities is more than enough for the child to strengthen their self-esteem.

 Highlight Their Achievements and Their Effort

-Celebrating the child’s achievements and highlighting their qualities is a good way to boost their self-esteem.
-However, it is also important to highlight his effort, beyond the result obtained.
+Celebrating the child’s achievements and highlighting their qualities is an excellent way to boost their self-esteem.
+However, it is also important to highlight his effort beyond the result obtained.

-In this way, the child will understand that not only the results are important but also the commitment and commitment that he has put into the task.
+In this way, the child will understand that not only the results are outstanding but also the commitment and commitment that he has put into the task.

 It is about adopting a different perspective, more focused on their qualities as a person, avoid focusing solely on the result.
-With this approach, you will learn to better handle failures and mistakes.
+With this approach, you will learn to handle failures and mistakes better.

 Love him Unconditionally

-For a child, it is just as important to know how to be protected by their parents, as to feel loved.
-Most of the time a hug or a kiss is enough to show affection, but neither should you forget the facts and the words.
+It is just as important to know how to be protected by their parents, as to feel loved.
+Most of the time, a hug or a kiss is enough to show affection, but neither should you forget the facts and the words.

 Give Him the Necessary Attention to Develop Child Self Esteem

 Dedicating time to your child is not just an act of love it is an obligation.
-The attention of the parents conveys a very clear message to the children: “You are important to me, I love you”.
+The attention of the parents conveys a visible message to the children: “You are important to me; I love you.”

-When you spend quality time with your child and listen to him, you learn to know him and connect emotionally; creating an effective bond that will hardly break in the future.
+When you spend quality time with your child and listen to him, you learn to know him and connect emotionally.
+It is creating a compelling bond that will hardly break in the future.

-Do not think that because your child is small, has no opinions and likes! it is important that you always pay attention to what you have to say.
+Do not think that because your child is small, has no opinions and likes!
+You must always pay attention to what you have to say.

 Teach them to be Assertive to Make Better Child Self Esteem

 It may be that something they do not like and that they express it in a calm and emotionally balanced way.
-However, the experiences lived and learned with the parents is important to achieve it.
+However, the experiences lived and learned with the parents is vital to achieving it.

 Power of Home

-I reiterate the importance of the home and family so that the child can develop a good self-esteem.
+I reiterate the importance of the home and family so that the child can develop good self-esteem.
 Not being the object of violence or observing it is fundamental but more than that.
-It is important that your home must be a safe place full of love and respect.
+Your home must be a safe place, full of love and respect.

-For that reason, we must address two issues.
-The first, indispensable, that of learning to master our anger and negative comments.
+For that reason, we must address two issues: the first, indispensable, that of learning to master our anger and negative comments.
 Not using blackmail, not hitting or shouting, and, in general, being available and attentive to the emotional needs of children.
 It will make them grow up knowing that they are valued.
-In addition, it feels them there is a place in the world where they will always be welcomed with love.
+Also, it feels them there is a place in the world where they will always welcome with love.

-Learning to treat children with the same respect we expect from any human being is a good way to start.
+Learning to treat children with the same respect we expect from any human being is an excellent way to start.